RadicalZephyr/yras/README.md

-# You Need A Schedule
+# You Require A Schedule

 Seriously.
 So do I.